cookiengineer/gooey/README.md

 Problems in modern Web App Development:

-- Components are great as a separation of feature concept.
+- Web Components are great as a separation of feature concept.
-- Components are bad for web accessibility (`aria-` property fatigue).
+- Web Components are bad for web accessibility (`aria-` property fatigue).
 - Frontend-to-Backend communication is always a problem.
-- Frontend Routers differ always from Backend Routers.
-- Frontend schema safety and validation is always implemented redundantly.
+- Frontend schema safety and validation is always implemented redundantly in another language (be it ECMAScript, TypeScript, or whatever).
-- Backend schema safety and validation is great with `Marshal` / `Unmarshal`.
+- Backend schema safety and validation is great with `Marshal` / `Unmarshal`, but is hard to keep on bug-to-bug parity with Frontend.
+- Using online-first Web Apps with slow internet connections is very painful.

 Conclusions:

-- Use Go's types and schemas on both the Frontend and the Backend.
+- Use Go's types, structs and schemas on the Frontend via WebASM and on the Backend via its native builds.
 - Use dynamic Web Components for the Frontend via WebASM.
 - Use static Web Components for the Backend via Go's native builds to provide server-side rendering.
-- Deploy offline-first Apps via `webview/webview` that point to a local web server.
+- Deploy offline-first Apps via `webview/webview` that point towards a local web server.
+- Bundle all assets in `/public` via `go:embed` with the application binary.

 ## Architecture